Textured Cardboard Wall Hanging

 In today’s post, I’ll show you how to recycle cardboard boxes into a textured cardboard wall hanging that adds style and character to your home decor.
 Using simple techniques and supplies you likely already have in your craft stash, you can create a stunning, modern piece of art with minimal effort.
 This method is not only easy but also a budget-friendly way to transform everyday materials into a unique, eye-catching design.

 That’s when the idea hit me: why not try a similar approach using cardboard?
 I could cut pieces into different shapes and layer them to form a textured cardboard wall hanging.
-However, I quickly realized that while varying the thickness of the cardboard would add depth, it wouldn’t create the textured effect I was looking for.
+However, I quickly realised that while varying the thickness of the cardboard would add depth, it wouldn’t create the textured effect I was looking for.
 That’s when I decided to incorporate embossed cardstock.
 By layering different embossed patterns onto the cardboard, I could achieve a rich, dimensional look similar to my original wood art.

-Before we dive into this tutorial be sure to subscribe to my bimonthly newsletter to be the first to see my latest projects.
-You can also follow me on Pinterest and Facebook where I also include my unique mixed-media art projects.
+Before we dive into this tutorial, be sure to subscribe to my bimonthly newsletter to be the first to see my latest projects.
+You can also follow me on Pinterest and Facebook, where I also include my unique mixed-media art projects.

 How to make a Textured Cardboard Wall Hanging